How to Create an Online Course That Sells

 - opportunities to reframe and reposition your course to make it easier to understand or to make it clear what people will get out of it

 Ahhhhhh, pricing.
-During the second session of Courses That Matter, I’ll be going deep into how to price a course.
-But, in general, I’ve identified 7 pricing factors that I think are important:
+It can get so complicated, but in general, I’ve identified 7 pricing factors that I think are important:

 - your time, tasks, and emotional expenditure